 Shipping with this method takes 3-5 days

-Biotène Moisturizing Mouth Spray Price and Available Options
+Biotène Moisturizing Mouth Spray Price and Quantity

-| Product detail | What to check | Why it matters |
+| Product attribute | What to match | Why it matters |

 |---|---|---|

-| Form | Mouth moisturizing spray | Sprays are used directly in the mouth and differ from rinses or gels. |
+| Form | Mouth moisturizing spray | Sprays are applied directly in the mouth and differ from rinses or gels. |

-| Flavor | Gentle Mint, if shown | Flavor can affect comfort and preference during repeated use. |
+| Flavor | Gentle Mint, if shown | Flavor can affect comfort with repeated use. |

-| Quantity | Single bottle or pack | Pack count changes the total supplied product. |
+| Quantity | Single bottle or multi-pack | Pack count changes the total amount supplied. |

-To order Biotène Moisturizing Mouth Spray online, select the listing that matches the product label you intend to use.
-Check the bottle size, flavor, and quantity before moving to checkout, especially if the listing mentions Biotène Dry Mouth Moisturizing Spray Gentle Mint or another closely named presentation.
+To order Biotène Moisturizing Mouth Spray online, choose the mouth spray that matches the product name, bottle size, flavor, and quantity you want.
+If the wording includes Biotène Dry Mouth Moisturizing Spray Gentle Mint or Biotène Moisturizing Mouth Spray Gentle Mint, use the bottle label and ingredient panel to confirm the product before checkout.

 What This Dry Mouth Spray Is Used For

-Ingredients, Use, and Comfort Factors
+Ingredients, Label Directions, and Comfort Factors

-Storage, Handling, and Travel Basics
+Storage, Handling, and Travel

 Safety, Side Effects, and When to Ask for Help